Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 Custom Floor to Ceiling Closet

-Moving further back, we have a floor to ceiling closet.
+Moving further back in the van, we have a floor to ceiling closet.
 This isn’t for clothes, although you could store folded clothes in here if you wanted.
 Instead we are using this space for food, smaller items, work stuff, and some of our cooking appliances like our blender.

 I measured the dimensions of each shelf, and then I went to the Container Store and found some lightweight bins that would help keep this space organized.
 The handle on the bins make it easy to pull them out and get what we need, and each shelf has a lip that prevents the bins from sliding around.